AmmarElsherif2021/COOP/README.md

   management software, to enhance functionality and data exchange.

-3. Specific Requirements
+#3.
+Specific Requirements

-3.1 External Interface Requirements
+##3.1 External Interface Requirements

--User Registration and Authentication:
+###User Registration and Authentication:

- Users should be able to register for an account with a unique username and password.
+ -Users should be able to register for an account with a unique username and password.
- The system should authenticate users and provide secure access to their accounts.
+ -The system should authenticate users and provide secure access to their accounts.

--User Roles and Permissions:
+###User Roles and Permissions:
  The system should support different user roles such as project managers, team members, administrators, and reviewers.
  Each user role should have specific permissions and access rights within the system.

--Project Creation and Management:
+###Project Creation and Management:
  Users should be able to create new projects and define project details such as name, description, and due dates.
  Project managers should have the ability to assign tasks, set priorities, and track overall project progress.

--Task Management:
+###Task Management:
  Users should be able to create tasks within a project, providing details such as task name, description, due date, and assigned team members.